Guillex387/dotfiles/README.md

 ln -s /home/user/configs/.bashrc /home/user/.bashrc
 ```

-For shell i use fish
+For shell i use fish:

 ```bash
 pacman -S fish
 ```

-And for the fish themes i use [oh my fish](https://github.com/oh-my-fish/oh-my-fish)
+And for the fish themes i use [oh my fish](https://github.com/oh-my-fish/oh-my-fish):

 ```bash
 # When the omf was installed